giovannibriones/osticket-prereqs/README.md

 <br>
 <br>

-<h3>&#12882; Change ost-config.ph permissions</h3>
+<h3>&#12882; Configure ost-config.ph permissions</h3>

-<p>Change ost-config.php permissions by right clicking and selecting</p>
+<p>Configure ost-config.php permissions by right-clicking and choosing</p>
 <p>Properties -> Security -> Advance -> Disable inheritance</p>
-<p>Select remove all inherited permissions and add everyone as a principal.
-Select all boxes to ensure all permissions are granted. </p>
+<p>Choose remove all inherited permissions and add everyone as a principal.
+Choose all boxes to make sure all permissions are given. </p>
 <img width="571" alt="25" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/9d82210c-f2c6-4666-81bd-eca5c636a6b2">

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

-<h3>&#12883; Continue osTicket installation</h3>
+<h3>&#12883; Proceed with the osTicket installation</h3>

-<p> Continue the osTicket installer on your browser by filling the first half of the page.</p>
+<p> Proceed with the osTicket installer on your browser by completing the first half of the page.</p>
 <img width="611" alt="26" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/a6745182-4138-4529-88ec-ffdf279dd78c">

 <br>
 <br>
-<p><strong>NOTE: Don't worry about the database credentials.
-We'll fill those out later.</strong> </p>
+<p><strong>NOTE: Concern should not be had about the database credentials.
+Those will be filled at a later time.</strong> </p>
 <br>
 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

 <h3>&#12884; Download and install Heidi SQL from the installation files</h3>

 <p>Open Heidi SQL and create a new session.
-Make sure to fill in the username as root and create a password.
-After filling up your credentials now click open and a new session should show up.
+Be certain to fill in the username as root and create a password.
+After inputting credentials, click open and a new session should appear.
 </p>
 <p><strong>.</strong></p>
 <p><strong>.</strong></p>